javl/T440p/dockingstation.md

 chmod +x ~/thinkpad-docking.sh ~/thinkpad-undock.sh
 ```

-Of course you can combine the fles and make them do more fancy stuff, but this is all I needed.
+Of course you can combine the two files into one and make them do more fancy stuff, but this is all I needed.